minprog/cs50x-1718-1819/overviews/Module 9/overview.md

 # Module 9: Finance

-In this module, you'll implement C$50 Finance, learning about the web and web servers.
+In this module, you'll implement C$50 Finance, while learning about the web and web servers.

 ## Help